 •Use existing MAP View in document: Choose an existing MAP View in the document with the desired coordinate system.
 Coordinate system information can be seen in the details box.

 For the two options above, the Auto-scale option scales all the data (existing and incoming) to fit the artboard.
-If this option is not checked, the imported data may fall outside the artboard extents.
+If this option is not checked, the imported data may fall outside the artboard extent.

 •Create MAP View using editor: Specify the parameter for a new MAP View.
 Click the Editor button to open the MAP View Editor.
 In the Destination Coordinate system section, click the coordinate system link to select another coordinate system from a large list of existing systems or to create a custom one.
 In brief, any data being imported to this new MAP View will be adjusted to the specified map scale, position, rotation, and coordinate system set in the MAP View Editor.
 See the MAP View Editor in more detail.